DDRB Funded Agencies

 SOAR TEEN PROGRAM: Social and therapeutic support services for teens aged 12 through the year after high school graduation who need protective oversight when after school, summer and school break child care is no longer available.
 Activities are offered to improve social, educational and recreational needs.

-BUILDING EMPLOYMENT SKILLS TRAINING (BEST) – PILOT PROJECT: Provides individualized skill building that address an individual’s unique barriers to employment.
+BUILDING EMPLOYMENT SKILLS TRAINING (BEST): Provides individualized skill building that addresses an individual’s unique barriers to employment.

-SUPPORTED EMPLOYMENT: Provides services of up to 6 hours or less per month to support an individual in competitive community employment.
+SUPPORTED EMPLOYMENT: Provides services of up to 6 hours or less per month of supports to maintain competitive community employment.

 Disabled Athlete Sports Association (DASA)